How not to plant a Beech Hedge…

 2. She carefully relaid the turf she had lifted off the strip of lawn where the beech hedge went around the beech plants, thereby ensuring that in dry weather the grass would get any available moisture before the beech did.

-Last year, we took Bean’s beech hedge in hand, cut all the plants back harder than one normally would, and removed the grass.
+Last year, we took her beech hedge in hand, cut all the plants back harder than one normally would, and removed the grass.
 It was clipped twice during the summer and one year later, the hedge is not perfect, but it is much better.
 There are quite a few branches, leaves are still being held at the beginning of March and it, sort of, looks like a hedge.

-Relax and watch your garden grow!
+Sit back, relax and watch your garden grow!

-1. John Roberts Says:
+1. John Roberts says:

 Hardly the wrong way to plant a beech hedge – it survived after all.
 I have a photo (which i will post if i can find it) of a beech hedge planted by our neighbour and all the plants were upside down… now THAT is the wrong way to plant a beech hedge.